-- Generator amp output.

-- Maximum output for the Expedition SSV is 150 amps

-- Generator drive ratio, determined by generator pulley size.
+- Generator amp output. - Maximum output for the Expedition SSV is 150 amps - Generator drive ratio, determined by generator pulley size. - -2.96:1

-- -2.96:1

-- Faster idle speed.

-- 700 rpm in PARK, 550 rpm in DRIVE (A/C OFF)

-- 700 rpm in PARK, 600 rpm in DRIVE (A/C ON)

 Charging Margins

 Generator output varies with engine speed and ambient temperature.
 The worst case for police vehicles is when the vehicle is idling for long periods of time on a very hot day.
 Lower engine speeds while idling, coupled with high underhood temperatures that may approach 93°C (200°F), combine to minimize power output from the generator.
 At the same time, electrical demand on the vehicle is often at its highest because the A/C loads are added to the usual electrical loads experienced in emergency situations.